ioBroker/ioBroker.docs/docs/en/config/multihost.md

 bind 0.0.0.0
 ```

-Starting with redis version 7, you also have to deactivate protected mode.
+Starting with redis version 7, you also have to disable protected mode.
 To do this, you have to add the line

 ```
 protected-mode yes